ELLIS CITY COUNCIL

 Mayor David McDaniel called the meeting to order at 7:30 p.m.
 Present were Council members Bret Andries, Holly Aschenbrenner, Susan Eaton, Jolene Niernberger, Dena Patee, and Bob Redger.
 Also present were Public Works Director Alan Scheuerman, City Clerk Amy Burton, Police Chief Taft Yates, and City Attorney Olavee Raub.

 PLEDGE OF ALLEGIANCE

 AMENDMENTS TO AGENDA

-Council member Dena Patee moved to approve the consent agenda containing the Minutes from the Regular Meeting on April 3, 2017 and Bills Ordinance #2019.
-Council member Jolene Niernberger seconded the motion.
+Council member Holly Aschenbrenner moved to approve the consent agenda containing the Minutes from the Regular Meeting on May 15, 2017 and Bills Ordinance #2022.
+Council member Dena Patee seconded the motion.
 The Council approved the consent agenda 6-0.

 PRESENTATIONS OF AWARDS, PROCLAMATIONS, REQUESTS & PETITIONS (HEARINGS)